peermetrics/webrtc-stats/README.md

     # if we should filter out some stats
     filteredStats: false, # Default: false

-    # If we should wrap methods from the `PeerConnection` class to capture events in the imeline.
-Wraps methods like: `addTrack`, `removeTrack`,  'createOffer', 'createAnswer', etc
+    # If we should wrap methods from the `PeerConnection` class to capture events in the timeline.
+    # Wraps methods like: `addTrack`, `removeTrack`,  'createOffer', 'createAnswer', etc
     wrapRTCPeerConnection: false, # Default: false

     # If we should wrap the `geUserMedia` calls so we can gather events when the methods is called or success/error